gtrichard/esflu_wg2_phylodynamics/README.md

 ## ESFLU WG2 Training School: Zero to Hero Phylogenetics and Phylodynamics

-Head to the wiki to get all the information! https://github.com/gtrichard/esflu_wg2_phylodynamics/wiki
+Head to the wiki to get all the information and the training material! https://github.com/gtrichard/esflu_wg2_phylodynamics/wiki